securCom/ansible-role_nftables/README.md

 ## Role Variables

-### OS based variables
+### OS Based Variables

 Some variables are based on OS.
-These variables are locaten in `vars/os-<OS>.yml` files.
+These variables are located in `vars/os-<OS>.yml` files.

 ### Generic Variables

 - `nftables_dir`: nftables configuration directory, defaults to **/etc/nftables**
-- `nftables_service_state`: if the ferm should be started
+- `nftables_service_state`: if the rule set should be started
-- `nftables_service_enabled`: if the ferm should be enabled in boot sequence
+- `nftables_service_enabled`: if the rule set should be enabled at boot time

-### Firewal rules
+### Firewall Rules

-- `nftables_rules_directory`: where should I look for the firewall rules files, default to playbook templates directory
+- `nftables_rules_directory`: where to look for the firewall rules files, defaults to playbook templates directory
-- `nftables_families`: to which ip version generate the rules, defaults **IPv4** and **IPv6**
+- `nftables_families`: which IP version(s) to generated rules for, defaults **IPv4** and **IPv6**
-- `nftables_rules`: list of rules to apply. defualt allow only SSH and ICMP, see sample rules in **templates/rules** directory
+- `nftables_rules`: list of rules to apply.
+Defaults to allow only SSH and ICMP, see sample rules in **templates/rules** directory

-This role is using  of the templating engine to generate rules.
-The hard work to write the rules is still on you, but you have it fully **under control**.
+This role uses the templating engine to generate rules.
+The hard work to write the rules is still your responsibility, but you have it fully **under control**.

 ## Example